Mix it yourself, Peggy G. suggests, drip it

 About the author

-Terese Svoboda, author of Bohemian Girl, has always wanted to travel to Český Krumlov, the home of the Literary Bohemian.
-This summer she will…Read the full bio
+Terese Svoboda, author of Bohemian Girl, has always wanted to travel to Český Krumlov, home of the Literary Bohemian, but she's been busy writing 19…Read the full bio

 Issue 15 · June 2012